 Based on the management system, the organisation of OP Cooperative Consolidated is founded on the following three business segments: Banking, Non-life Insurance, and Wealth Management.
+OP Corporate Bank Group runs Banking and Non-life Insurance.
+The health and wellbeing business is included in the Non-life Insurance segment.

-The support functions required by business segments (e.g. Finance and Treasury, Risk Management, HR Management and Development) have been organised at the OP Cooperative Consolidated level.
+The support functions required by business segments (e.g. Finance and Treasury, Risk Management, HR Management, Legal Services, and Development) have been organised at the OP Cooperative Consolidated level.